-The Competition Authority underscores that, in practice, then, "the goal of consistent deployments can translate into a greater or lesser degree of coordination between the players.
-At one extreme, we can imagine that all operators are grouped together within a common entity, which would be in charge of deploying a single network.
-At the opposite extreme, we can picture all operators undertaking the deployment of their own network independently, each in its own area".
+The Competition Authority underscores that, in practice, then, "the goal of consistent deployments can translate into a greater or lesser degree of coordination between the

 Noting that discussions are currently underway and given that, "each of these solutions gives rise to competition issues," the Competition Authority underscores that it is advisable that "the proposed scheme be submitted in due course to a detailed examination with respect to competition law.
 The creation of a joint venture between the operators must, among other things, be notified to comply with the oversight of corporate mergers".